Connor9994/LinkedIn-Follower-Bot/README.md

 The script will read from `AccountLog.txt` to check prior follow activity and will execute the follow actions accordingly.
 The following sequence occurs:

-1. Checks if the bot has run today or if the weekly following limit is reached.
+1. Checks if the bot has run today or if the weekly following limit has been reached.
-2. Launches Chrome in headless mode.
+2. Launches Chrome.
 3. Scrolls through the LinkedIn network page to find accounts to follow.
-4. Follows accounts dynamically until the limit is reached or all accounts are processed for the session.
+4. Follows accounts dynamically until the limit is reached.
-5. Logs the activity in `AccountLog.txt`.
+5. Logs the activity/date in `AccountLog.txt`.

 ## 🚧 Disclaimer

 Use this bot responsibly.
-Automation might go against the Terms of Service of LinkedIn, and excessive use may result in account restrictions.
-Always ensure to adhere to LinkedIn guidelines and use for educational purposes only!
+Automation goes against the Terms of Service of LinkedIn, and excessive use will result in account restrictions.
+Always ensure to adhere to LinkedIn guidelines.
+This is for educational purposes only!

 ## 📧 Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests to improve the script, enhance features, or fix bugs.

-## 💡 Inspiration

-This bot was inspired by the desire to maximize professional networking opportunities while simplifying the tedious task of manual account following.

----

-For any questions or support, please reach out or create an issue in the repository.
-Happy connecting! 🎉